Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/play-text-to-speech-into-a-call.md

 # Play text-to-speech into a call

-This Code Snippet plays a text-to-speech message into the specified call.
+This code snippet plays a text-to-speech message into the specified call.

 ## Example